smaranjitghose/Sketchify/README.md

 Here you go:

-- clone or Download this repo ⏬
+- Clone or Download this repo ⏬
 - Open the Terminal 🐱‍💻
 - Move inside 👉 the repo
 ```cd Sketchify```